FEAM Begins Construction on Small-Scale Boron Facility

 Mr. Henri Tausch, CEO of SSBF, stated in response to the initiation of the project:

 “We are pleased to be moving forward with our SSBF, which is on track to begin boron production later this year.
-Initial production will be a major catalyst for the Company as it will enhance our boron advanced materials business and improve engineering for our large-scale boron and lithium site.
+Initial production will be a major catalyst for the Company as it will enhance our advanced boron materials business and improve engineering for our large-scale boron and lithium site.

 The SSBF and subsequent large-scale development will also strengthen America’s supply chains by providing a new local source of critical materials for national security, clean energy, and future applications.”